The Carpentries Git Workflow

 As a Maintainer to one of our lessons, you will be able to interact with the lesson just like it was your own repository (see label 1 in the above diagram).
 The only difference is the account the repository is under.
 So instead of username/repo it will be something like carpentries/repo.
 This means when you get the git clone url, you will have to get it from the carpentries/repo location, not your own.

 In this setup, since you are cloneing down from the original carpentries repo, the remote will be your origin.
-This is the same workflow as if you are working on your own personal repository, and you can git push origin gh-pages.
+This is the same workflow as if you are working on your own personal repository, and you can git push origin main.

 An alternative workflow: Pushing and pulling to a remote (fork)